Dachau concentration camp: Establishment

-First Deaths 1933: Investigation
+First deaths 1933: investigation

 Shortly after the SS was commissioned to supplement the Bavarian police overseeing the Dachau camp, the first reports of prisoner deaths at Dachau began to emerge.
 In April 1933, Josef Hartinger, an official from the Bavarian Justice Ministry and physician Moritz Flamm, part-time medical examiner, arrived at the camp to investigate the deaths in accordance with the Bavarian penal code.
 They noted many inconsistencies between the injuries on the corpses and the camp guards' accounts of the deaths.
-Over a number of months, Hartinger and Flamm uncovered clear evidence of murder and compiled a dossier of charges against Hilmar Wäckerle, the SS commandant of Dachau, Werner Nürnbergk the camp doctor and Josef Mutzbauer, the camp's chief administrator (Kanzleiobersekretär).

-In June 1933, Hartinger presented the case to his superior, Bavarian State Prosecutor, Karl Wintersberger.
+Over a number of months, Hartinger and Flamm uncovered clear evidence of murder and compiled a dossier of charges against Hilmar Wäckerle, the SS commandant of Dachau, Werner Nürnbergk, the camp doctor, and Josef Mutzbauer, the camp's chief administrator (Kanzleiobersekretär).
+In June 1933, Hartinger presented the case to his superior, Bavarian State Prosecutor Karl Wintersberger.
 Initially supportive of the investigation, Wintersberger became reluctant to submit the resulting indictment to the Justice Ministry, increasingly under the influence of the SS.
 Hartinger reduced the scope of the dossier to the four clearest cases and Wintersberger signed it, after first notifying Himmler as a courtesy.
 The killings at Dachau suddenly stopped (temporarily), Wäckerle was transferred to Stuttgart and replaced by Theodor Eicke.
 The indictment and related evidence reached the office of Hans Frank, the Bavarian Justice Minister, but was intercepted by Gauleiter Adolf Wagner and locked away in a desk only to be discovered by the US Army.

 In 1934, both Hartinger and Wintersberger were transferred to provincial positions.
-Dr. Flamm was no longer employed as a medical examiner and was to survive two attempts on his life before his suspicious death in the same year.
+Flamm was no longer employed as a medical examiner and was to survive two attempts on his life before his suspicious death in the same year.
 Flamm's thoroughly gathered and documented evidence within Hartiger's indictment ensured that it achieved convictions of senior Nazis at the Nuremberg trials in 1947.
 Wintersberger's complicit behaviour is documented in his own evidence to the Pohl Trial.